 Articles in Industry Publications

 We are often invited by leading industry journals and magazines to contribute.
 We have been authoring articles based on our very own industry intelligence and also have been contributing with thought provoking think-pieces.
-Topics and themes we have covered include the relationship between hospitality and wellbeing, the role of associations and clusters in medical tourism or product development in wellness.
+Topics and themes we have covered include the relationship between hospitality, leisure and wellbeing, the role of associations and clusters in medical tourism or product development in wellness, healthcare, hospitality, leisure and spa.

 Academic research and publications are often labelled by industry as being too general, too high level and not practical enough.
 We believe that the research, analysis and synthesis of the relationships between healthcare, wellbeing , wellness, spa and travel is considered to be a form of applied science.
 Academic publications represent a rigorous approach and systematic assessment of the past, present as well as likely future development directions.
 Brows our academic publications and share your opinions with us!